If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. ~John Quincy Adams

 11. Fair Attitude

 We all have personal biases.
 One who can think and act beyond this loop is what makes them different from the crowd.
-These biases are one of the factors why all the leaders can't become great.
+These biases are one of the factors why most leaders fail to achieve greater heights.

 They understand that nothing significant has ever been achieved with an attitude that is unfair and biased.
 Even if it does, the sustainability of the outcome is always questionable.